ibrahimlawal/paystack-php-sample/android-web-service/README.md

 ## Files

-* [charge-token.php](charge-token.php) includes code that show how to charge a token
+* [verify-transaction.php](verify-transaction.php) includes code that show how to verify a transaction
 * [charge-authorization.php](charge-authorization.php) includes code that show how to charge an authorization code
 * [results](results) will have a json log of transactions